Is Jesus the only way?

 What about right now

-If you came to this question from inside a different tradition, or from no tradition at all, and what you are mostly looking for is somewhere to think it through without being pressured — you can do that.
-Privately, in your language, on your terms.
-We are not going to argue you into anything.
+If you came to this question from inside a different religious tradition, or from no tradition at all, and what you are mostly looking for is somewhere to think it through without being pressured — you can do that.
+Our chat is free, private, and in your language.
+You start it; you end it whenever you want.
+The claim is direct; the response is yours.

 Where this comes from in the Bible

-• Acts 4:12 — the early church repeating the claim.
+• Acts 4:12 — Peter repeating the claim a few months later

-• 1 Timothy 2:5 — Paul on the singularity of the mediator.
+• 1 Timothy 2:5 — Paul on the singular mediator

 Related questions